 In the latest part

-of his Gamasutra original series on being a stellar game development manager, author Marc Mencher teaches the importance of communication (while previous parts have dealt with growing a team
+of his Gamasutra original series on being a stellar game development manager, author Marc Mencher teaches us how to grow a team (while part one dealt with building a team

-), including tips on sharing ideas and networking.
+), including tips on delegating work, motivating employees, career building, and training.

 You can now read the full Gamasutra column on the subject

-, including much more from Mencher concerning the importance of and benefits from solid communication within a team (no registration required, please feel free to link to this column from external websites).
+, including much more team building tips and more on the benefits of the self-managed team (no registration required, please feel free to link to this column from external websites).